dmulyalin/NORFAB/docs/norfab_getting_started.md

 ```

 Now you are ready to start NorFab Interactive Command Line Shell
-client - NFCLI.
-Open terminal window, navigate to the folder with
+Client - NFCLI.
+Open terminal window, navigate to the folder
 where ``inventory.yaml`` located and start NFCLI:

 ```